benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/core/backingfield/README.md

-# Backing fields for Kotlin extention variables (Work In Progress)
+# Backing fields for Kotlin extension variables (Work In Progress)

 The ExtraValueHolder delegates allows backing fields on classes without having to extend them by storing keys and values in a map with WeakReferences so it doesn't create memory leaks.